 Horse or ox skin is used for the drumhead.
 They are extremely tight and cannot be tuned.
-They have to be so tight because of the summer humidity when most Japanese festivals take place. (read more about the different types of drums and the history over at Wikipedia)
+They have to be so tight because of the summer humidity when most Japanese festivals take place.

 I found this smaller Japanese taiko drum in a museum in Kanazawa.
 It was the Prefectural Museum for Traditional Products and Crafts in the famous Kenrokuen Garden.